Van Henri White

 In 2006, believing that he could have a greater impact on improving school safety by working from “within the system”, Van ran a successful campaign for a vacant seat on the City of Rochester School Board.
 Since being sworn in January 2007, Van has been an outspoken advocate for improving school safety, raising graduation rates, decreasing truancy rates, and attacking the problem of lead poisoning -- which is proven to have a detrimental and devastating effect on the academic performance of urban children.

-Having served as Board Vice President for two non-consecutive terms (20?? and 2013), Van White was elected as Board President in 2014.
+Having served as Board Vice President for two non-consecutive terms in 2008 and 2013, Van White was elected as Board President in 2014.

-Mr. White is the father of two recent District graduates who have both gone on to college.
+Mr. White is the father of two District graduates who have both gone on to college.